piechartssuck/courses/content/tasks/_index.md

 2. Putting in a good faith effort but also asking for help when needed;
 3. Keeping a respectful, open, and honest line of communication with me and your peers if possible.

+## Complementary Materials

+Resources such as presentations, videos, visualizations, walkthroughs, etc. take a lot of time to construct so please take some time to go through them.
+Do the materials have top notch production value?
+No because I’m not a famous director from Hollywood will millions of dollars.
+However they should be good enough…even decent.
+Given that, I am always open to suggestions so if you have any, send them along!

 ## Incremental Deliverables

 Throughout the course, you will have weekly opportunities to expand and refine your skill set culminating in a final product[^1].
 Please include your name and submit all documents in either a <span style="color:#12b8ff;font-weight: bold;">.docx</span> or <span style="color:#f47a7b;font-weight: bold;">.pdf</span> format.